paced/eggsterminator/README.md

-# gam-farm
+# eggsterminator

-> This is an archived project from uni.
+> This is an archived Unity project from uni.
 It is not modern and the quality is questionable.